Rabat: Tram

-Public transport
+The Rabat–Salé tramway was the first tramway network in Morocco and connects Rabat with Salé across the river.
+It was opened on 11 May 2011 after a construction cost of 3.6 billion MAD.
+The network was constructed by Alstom Citadis and is operated by Transdev.
+As of February 2022, the network had two lines with a total length of 26.9 km and 43 stations.
+In 2023, an extension of the network was being planned and is due to be completed by 2028.

+City buses

 After some years of neglect as investment was directed at the tramway, the existing operator, STAREO, was displaced in 2019.
-A contract was awarded to Alsa-City Bus, a joint venture between Moroccan company City Bus and Spanish company Alsa s.a, a subsidiary of the UK's National Express Group.
+A contract was awarded to Alsa-City Bus, a joint venture between Moroccan company City Bus and Spanish company Alsa, a subsidiary of the Mobico Group.
 The new operator took over in July 2019 with a commitment to three hundred and fifty new buses.
-These will comprise 102 Mercedes-Benz and 248 Scania- vehicles.
+These will comprise 102 Mercedes-Benz and 248 Scania vehicles.
 The contract covers a 15-year period, renewable for seven years, and promises approximately 10 billion MAD investment into the bus transport system in the region.

-Sports
+Sport

-Prince Moulay Abdellah Stadium (Arabic: استاد الأمير مولاي عبد لله) is a multi-purpose stadium in Rabat, Morocco.
-It is named after Prince Moulay Abdellah.
-It was built in 1983 and is the home ground of ASFAR (football club).
-It is used mostly for football matches, and it can also stage athletics.
-The stadium holds 52,000.
-Since 2008 it is host of the Meeting International Mohammed VI d'Athlétisme de Rabat.
+In Rabat is the Prince Moulay Abdellah Stadium (Arabic: ملعب الأمير مولاي عبد لله) is a multi-purpose stadium.
+The new venue as of 2025 replaced the original Prince Moulay Abdellah stadium on the same site.
+The first stadium was built in 1983 and was the home ground of ASFAR (football club) and was mostly used for football matches, and it can also stage athletics competitions.
+The 1983 stadium held 52,000 spectators, whilst the new stadium has a seating capacity of 67,800 and will be used as a multi-purpose venue to host cultural events as well as sports.
+Since 2008, the 1983 stadium hosted the Meeting International Mohammed VI d'Athlétisme de Rabat.
+It is named after Prince Moulay Abdellah of Morocco.

 Rabat hosted the 2019 African Games after Malabo, Equatorial Guinea was stripped of hosting due to economic matters.
 It was the first time the African Games were hosted by Morocco.
+It is one of the host cities for the 2030 FIFA World Cup.

 Football

+Rabat's most popular sport club is the association football clubs ASFAR and FUS de Rabat.
+Well known in the continental competitions.
+AS FAR have won 2 major African titles, including 1 CAF Champions League and 1 CAF Confederation Cup.
+While Fus de Rabat has only managed to win one major African title, 1 CAF Confederation Cup.